SixdegreeLab/MasteringChainAnalytics/en/ch24/ch24-explanation-of-account-abstraction.md

 | beneficiary | beneficiary              | address  | the address to receive the fees                                                                                                               | 0x25Df024637d4e56c1aE9563987Bf3e92C9f534c0                                                                                                                                                                                                                                                                                                                                                                                                   |

-The above example contains initCode, so the first step will call the Wallet Factory to create a smart wallet contract, this example uses ZeroDev's, at this time the transaction will record an event log, containing:
+The above example contains initCode, so the first step will call the wallet factory to create a smart wallet contract.
+This example uses ZeroDev's, and at this time the transaction will record an event log, containing:

 - `userOpHash`: the userOp that deployed this account.
 UserOperationEvent will follow.
 - `sender`: the account that is deployed